UAS Admission: Open more spaces in medicine, nursing, architecture and dentistry

 READ MORE: Rocha reiterates his support for the UAS | “We will continue to be with you”

-In general medicinehe explained, 450 spaces were expanded, for which a total of 1,500 places would be awarded in said race.
+In general medicinehe explained, 450 spaces were expanded, so that in total 1,500 places would be awarded in said race.

 “Increase the number of spaces in complicated races, in the case of medicine (…) starting today at 2:00 in the afternoon we will be offering 450 more places in the extension.
 We have that at first we had assigned 600 spaces and we are offering 450 more spaces in an extraordinary effort made by the institution.
 With this we grow to 1,050”, he said.